mingster/riben.life/web/doc/PAYMENT/FUNCTIONAL-REQUIREMENTS-PAYMENT.md

 **Preconditions:**

-- RSVP settings must have `prepaidRequired = true`
+- RSVP settings must have `minPrepaidPercentage > 0`
 - Customer must be signed in
 - Store must have customer credit system enabled (for credit-based prepaid)